Case managed debt recovery 107-20112320

 1 |

 Financial Institution (FI) account + Read more ...
-Check the customer's record to locate the customers FI accounts, by reviewing:
+Check the customer's record to locate the customer’s FI accounts by reviewing these screens:

 Was an account located that requires further information from the FI?